muthu84/hive-realtime-usecases/README.md

    a.
 In this hql, I create a table with JSON serde to parse the store.json file.
 2. Use lateralview.hql file to view the list of stock item array in lateral view:
    a.
 In this hql, user can view the list of stock items in lateral view with store id and basket id details.
-3. Use Bsk_group.hql file to view the no. of items in the each basket for the specific store.
-   a.
-In this hql, user can get list of items per Basket on the specific store.
-4. Use Offered_item.hql file to view the list of items which has offer.
-   a.
-In this hql, user can get the list of items which has some offer in the store.